-An advanced, semester-long course for doctoral students and young researchers in the biomolecular sciences.
+An advanced, semester-long course in scientific writing for doctoral students and young researchers in the biomolecular sciences.
 During the course, participants are guided through the process of writing a research paper using their own experimental data, following the latest standards of good scientific reporting.
 Each session is composed of short lectures and practical work in small groups, focused on critical reading, problem solving and original writing.
-The course, given entirely in English language, focuses on the presentation of scientific content—this is not a language course.
-All participants receive a copy of the 125-page course handbook Effective Biomolecular Reading & Writing.
-Download the Table of Contents and Preface to view the full range of course topics.
+The course, given entirely in the English language, focuses on the presentation of scientific content—this is not a language course.
+All participants receive a copy of the 160-page course manual Effective Biomolecular Reading and Writing.

 The course has already been given to graduate students in molecular medicine at the University of Milan (three times), to early career researchers and graduate students at the National Tumor Institute in Milan (three times), and to early career researchers at the National Research Council in Milan (once).

 Main learning goals

 - Learn to correctly structure a research article

 - Learn to strategically choose the best presentation of data in graphic, tabular or textual form